ChaddFrasier/Neb-usgs/README.md

 ## DISCLAIMER
 **This repository could be used as a general use reference to any Slurm Workload Manager, but that being said scripts in this repo are designed for people familiar with ISIS3 and specifically for USGS internal staff**.

-*In this document I will use `(USGS)` in the headers to tell which sections will not apply to Non-DOI Employees.*
+*In this document I will use `(USGS)` in the headers to tell which sections are for USGS users only*

 ## Introduction
-Intro to Nebula and what it is and what it is used for.
+Nebula is a Slurm Implementation that is used by USGS Astro employees to process very large sums of data files.
+The main purpose of this system is to run programs and jobs in hours on a super powerful machine to speed up a processing task that would take weeks for a normal machine to complete.

 ## Prerequisites (USGS)